 “Red Bull are in the unique position of having four talented Formula 1 drivers under contract who can be rotated between Aston Martin Red Bull Racing and Toro Rosso,” said a Red Bull statement.
 “The team will use the next nine races to evaluate Alex’s performance in order to make an informed decision as to who will drive alongside Max in 2020.

 Of course none of this is unique to the Red Bull Team.
 Verstappen arrived at the team via Toro Rosso five races into the 2016 campaign, and if you recall famously winning on debut for them at the Spanish Grand Prix.
 Meanwhile Gasly returns to Toro Rosso for the remainder of the year.

-Who is Alexander Albon Ansusinha born 23 March 1996 in London, England.
+Who is Alexander Albon Ansusinha born on 23 March 1996 in London, England?
 Alex is a Thai racing driver of English descent, currently driving in Formula One for Red Bull Racing.
 Albon started his career by racing karts at a very young age due to encouragement from his father, Nigel Albon.
 Wikipedia

 What about a Thailand F1 event?

 Step back to October 2018 when the Bangkok Post reported: